allgreed/kasprowicz.pro/content/posts/common-makefile-interface.md

 #### Note: what do I mean by Docker

 Obviously no SDLC is the same, though many are alike.
-You may doodle on a board(white or black), peace of paper, tablet or directly on the walls (deranged Silicon Valley genius style!).
+You may doodle on a board(white or black), piece of paper, tablet or directly on the walls (deranged Silicon Valley genius style!).
 You may use [cri-o](https://cri-o.io/), [podman](https://podman.io/), rkt (it this even alive? o.0) or something that doesn't yet exist at the time of writting.
 My point: your respective parts of SDLC looks somewhat like this or at least you wish they were.

 #### Note: but embedded!